LiorKogan/V1/README.md

 the following directional relationship-types (and their properties):

 * ***owns***: {(_Person_, _Horse_), (_Person_, _Dragon_), (_Guild_, _Horse_), (_Guild_, _Dragon_)} - _df_: _dateframe_

+  When the person is still the owner and the ownership has no defined termination date, df.till is 31/12/9999.

 * ***fires at***: {(_Dragon_, _Dragon_)} - _time_: _datetime_; no loops allowed
 * ***freezes***: {(_Dragon_, _Dragon_)} - _tf_: _datetimeframe_; no loops allowed

+  tf is set only after the freeze has ended. tf.since and tf.till are never _null_.

 * ***offspring of***: {(_Person_, _Person_)}; no loops allowed
 * ***member of***: {(_Person_, _Guild_)} - _df_: _dateframe_

+  When the person is still a member and the membership has no defined termination date, df.till is 31/12/9999.

 * ***subject of***: {(_Person_, _Kingdom_)}

 and of the following bidirectional relationship-type (and its properties):